USWNT frustrated but victorious as resolute Portugal provides pre-Olympic test

 Andonovski opted for possibly his strongest lineup against Portugal, and didn’t introduce any subs until the 73rd minute.

-The coach could have been attempting to replicate the Olympic group stage, where he’s likely to start with his strongest side in his team’s opener against Sweden before rotating his squad in subsequent games against Australia and New Zealand.
+The coach could have been attempting to replicate the Olympic group stage, where he’s likely to start with his strongest side in his team’s opener against Sweden before rotating his squad in subsequent games against New Zealand and Australia.

 Expect plenty of bubble players to get their shot on Sunday against Jamaica and Wednesday against Nigeria.